Lingo (Dutch game show): Drawing balls

 Ball basin if there are no balls taken out: 18 blue balls (among which one question mark), three red balls and three green balls.

 If the word was correctly guessed, the team which guessed the word correctly may draw two balls from the ball basin.
 Each team had a Lingo card with 25 numbers on it (odd numbers for one team, even for the other) with eight numbers crossed off before the game started.
 Each team's goal was to cross off numbers on the Lingo card by drawing the appropriately numbered ball to obtain a horizontal, vertical or diagonal line of five numbers.
 In that case, the team was said to have achieved a Lingo.

 Each team had a ball basin, each with 17 blue numbered balls, 1 blue ball with a question mark, 3 green balls and 3 red balls.
 The numbers on the balls corresponded to the numbers on the Lingo card and were crossed off the card if that ball was drawn.
 The question mark acted as a wildcard: if this ball was drawn, the team could choose any number from the Lingo card to be crossed off.
 However, the ball with that number on it remained in the ball basin, and should it be subsequently drawn, the team had effectively wasted a turn.

-If a green ball is drawn, it was placed above the ball basin and the team could draw another ball.
+If a green ball was drawn, it was placed above the ball basin and the team could draw another ball.
 If a team drew all three green balls, they won a jackpot that increased with each correctly guessed word (but didn't count towards the score).
 From 1989 to 2000, the jackpot increased by ƒ50, and carried over from show to show; as of 2000, it started at €0 and increased by €100 (ƒ500 from 2000 to 2001) per word but reset to €0 for each show, as well as when it was won.

 If a player drew a red ball, their team's turn was over and play continued with the other team.
 Red balls were discarded after having been drawn so they didn't return to the ball basin.